adamsilver/fdpb/07-a-filter-form.md

 ## Summary

 This chapter looked at various interaction design details pertaining to responsive search results page.
 We looked at how design can shape users — so much so — that occasionally we may have to abandon convention and best practice.
-To that end, we looked at how adapative design may be better for users.
+To that end, we looked at how adaptive design may be better for users.

 ### Things To Avoid